Crypto-TII/TLS1.3/makecertchain/README.md

 **IMPORTANT** Make sure to implement a true random number generator in *tls_sal_m.xpp* where indicated.

-Do a MIRACL+TLSECC build of the C++ client after setting CRYPTO_SETTING in *tls1_3.h* to POST_QUANTUM (to allow support for the widest range of signature algorithms)
+Set CRYPTO_SETTING in *tls1_3.h* to POST_QUANTUM (to allow support for the widest range of signature algorithms).

+Then do a MIRACL+TLSECC build of the C++ client.
+Build the rust server using the default configuration.

 Copy the files *makerootcert.cpp*, *makeintercert.cpp*, *makeleafcert.cpp* from here into the build directory and edit where indicated to specify your certificate details and preferred signature types

-	g++ -O2 makerootcert.cpp libtiitls.a core.a -o makerootcert
+	g++ -O2 makerootcert.cpp libtiitls.a core.a tlsecc.a -o makerootcert
-	g++ -O2 makeintercert.cpp libtiitls.a core.a -o makeintercert
+	g++ -O2 makeintercert.cpp libtiitls.a core.a tlsecc.a -o makeintercert
-	g++ -O2 makeleafcert.cpp libtiitls.a core.a -o makeleafcert
+	g++ -O2 makeleafcert.cpp libtiitls.a core.a tlsecc.a -o makeleafcert

 Then
 	./makerootcert